Doctoral programmes at the School of Engineering

-Jönköping University and School of Engineering has the degree-awarding powers in the area Industrial Product Realisation, with three third-cycle subject areas: Machine design, Materials and manufacturing and Production systems.
+Jönköping University and School of Engineering has since 2010 the degree-awarding powers in the area Industrial Product Realisation, with three third-cycle subject areas: Machine Design, Materials and Manufacturing and Production Systems.

 Third-cycle courses and study programmes in the field of Industrial Product Realisation are implemented as a Graduate School in which the content is well defined and structured.